-The accompanying financial statements have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
+The accompanying financial statements have been prepared on the accrual basis of accounting.

 Resources are classified as unrestricted, temporarily restricted, or permanently restricted net assets, based on the existence or absence of donor-imposed restrictions, as follows:

 Unrestricted net assets are free of donor-imposed restrictions.
 All revenues, gains and losses that are not temporarily or permanently restricted by donors are included in this classification.
 All expenditures are reported in the unrestricted class of net assets, since the use of restricted contributions in accordance with the donors' stipulations results in the release of the restriction.